bolorundurovj/React-Typescript-Boilerplate/README.md

-# React JavaScript Boilerplate
+# React TypeScript Boilerplate

-A minimal and flexible boilerplate for building modern web applications with React and JavaScript.
+A minimal and flexible boilerplate for building modern web applications with React and TypeScript.
 Get started quickly with best practices and essential tooling pre-configured.

 ## ✨ Features

 - **⚡ Fast Development** - Built with Vite for lightning-fast development and hot module replacement
+- **🔒 Type Safe** - Full TypeScript support with strict type checking and IntelliSense
 - **🎨 Modern UI** - Tailwind CSS with shadcn/ui components for beautiful, accessible interfaces
 - **🌙 Dark Mode** - Built-in dark/light theme toggle with persistent storage
 - **📱 Responsive** - Mobile-first responsive design with modern CSS